Khant234/Rain-Forecast/src/structure.md

-# Project Structure: Next.js Weather App
+# React Weather App: Project Structure

-This document outlines the pages and data models for the Next.js frontend of the weather application.
+This document outlines the pages and data models for the React frontend of the weather application.

 ## Pages